sahaniaditya/Covid-Detection-from-Chest-X-Ray/README.md

 - HOG technique achieved an accuracy of 74.56%.
 - CNN technique achieved an accuracy of Y%.
-- LBP technique achieved an accuracy of Z%.
+- LBP technique achieved an accuracy of 91.666%.

 ## Conclusion